5 Tips for a More Sustainable Event

 5. Understand and Measure Your Environmental Impact

-For example, hotels in the Bonvoy portfolio are actively focused on their carbon footprint reduction, as part of the company’s science-based target and net-zero journey.
-A champion of climate action, the Science Based Targets initiative (SBTi) develops standards and resources to help organizations achieve emissions reduction targets; and as of April 2024, Marriott is the largest global hospitality company to receive approval from SBTi.
+For example, hotels in the Marriott Bonvoy portfolio are actively focused on their carbon footprint reduction, as part of the company’s science-based target and net-zero journey.
+A champion of climate action, the Science Based Targets initiative (SBTi) develops standards and resources to help organizations achieve emissions reduction targets; as of April 2024, Marriott is the largest global hospitality company to receive approval from SBTi.

 When it comes to reporting on an event’s sustainability impact, Marriott’s Connect Responsibly program - available at hotels from participating brands globally in fall 2024 - provides planners with a detailed Meeting Impact Report and sustainability impact metrics tailored to their event.
 These include property-specific sustainability practices implemented during the event and the calculated carbon and water footprints of the event.

-The Meeting Impact Report also provides planners with a list of vetted and verified carbon offset projects that their event can support.
+The Meeting Impact Report also provides planners with a list of vetted and third-party verified carbon offset projects that their event can support.